ecoruh/mjs-scripts/README.md

 ## Documentation

-This README file and the sample script `script-adder` is all you need to study and create similar scripts.
+This README file and the sample script `adder` is all you need to study and create similar scripts.

 Happy scripting!